moby/moby/docs/sources/articles/networking.md

 <a name="the-world"></a>

-Whether a container can talk to the world is governed by one main factor.
+Whether a container can talk to the world is governed by two factors.

-Is the host machine willing to forward IP packets?
+1. Is the host machine willing to forward IP packets?
 This is governed by the `ip_forward` system parameter.
 Packets can only pass between containers if this parameter is `1`.
 Usually you will simply leave the Docker server at its default setting `--ip-forward=true` and Docker will go set `ip_forward` to `1` for you when the server starts up.
 To check the setting or turn it on manually:

-    # Usually not necessary: turning on forwarding,
-    # on the host where your Docker server is running
+    ```
     $ cat /proc/sys/net/ipv4/ip_forward
     0
-    $ sudo echo 1 > /proc/sys/net/ipv4/ip_forward
+    $ echo 1 > /proc/sys/net/ipv4/ip_forward
     $ cat /proc/sys/net/ipv4/ip_forward
     1
+    ```

     Many using Docker will want `ip_forward` to be on, to at least make communication *possible* between containers and the wider world.

     May also be needed for inter-container communication if you are in a multiple bridge setup.

+2. Do your `iptables` allow this particular connection?
+Docker will never make changes to your system `iptables` rules if you set `--iptables=false` when the daemon starts.
+Otherwise the Docker server will append forwarding rules to the `DOCKER` filter chain.

+Docker will not delete or modify any pre-existing rules from the `DOCKER` filter chain.
+This allows the user to create in advance any rules required to further restrict access to the containers.

+Docker's forward rules permit all external source IPs by default.
+To allow only a specific IP or network to access the containers, insert a negated rule at the top of the `DOCKER` filter chain.
+For example, to restrict external access such that *only* source IP 8.8.8.8 can access the containers, the following rule could be added:

+    $ iptables -I DOCKER -i ext_if ! -s 8.8.8.8 -j DROP

 ## Communication between containers